Out-Law / Your Daily Need-To-Know

 • investigating and, if necessary, keeping a register of complaints concerning the safety of the product;

-• keeping distributors informed of the results of such monitoring where a product presents a risk or may present a risk.
+• informing distributors of the results of such monitoring where a product presents a risk or may present a risk.

 This information, the more detailed the better, allows the producer and others within the supply chain to keep to a minimum the volume of product which could become the subject of a recall, rectification or warning programme.
-This has the very real advantage of minimising the substantial costs incurred in recall or rectification, allowing them to deal only with product which is actually affected by a problem rather than having to remove from the market much larger bodies of product simply because the issue cannot be isolated more narrowly.
+This has the very real advantage of minimising the substantial costs incurred in recall or rectification, allowing them to deal only with product which is actually affected by a problem rather than having to remove from the market much larger bodies of product simply because the issue cannot be narrowed down to the offending items or batch.

 It is also good practice to ensure that information fed back from the field about product problems is fully investigated and conclusions drawn so that if it is necessary to take action to prevent risk this can be done at the earliest opportunity.
-Again, allowing a developing product defect to go on will in many cases mean that much more affected product is put into the marketplace, increasing both regulatory and financial exposures.
+Again, allowing a developing product defect to go on will in many cases mean that a larger quantity of affected product is put into the marketplace, increasing both regulatory and financial exposure.

 There is also a related obligation to inform distributors of products which do or may present a risk so that appropriate action can be taken.